-In the event the Applicant desires to waive its option to obtain a Qualified Contract pursuant to IRC Section 42(h)(6)(E)(i)(II), Applicant must insert a completed Form 23, signed by Applicant in order to obtain the points.
+Applicants who insert a properly completed and executed Form 23, will be awarded ten (10) points for waiving the option to obtain a Qualified Contract pursuant to IRC Section 42(h)(6)(E)(i)(II).

 X. Tab 24: Concerted Community Revitalization Plan